PanicMike-9/Progress-Log/2026/03-March.md

 15 March - nothing much today, wasted a lot of time on rainbow-delimiters and it's not working either

 18 March - added rotate function for vector2.hpp class, started using C++20 from C++17

+19 March - learning about SFML, some graphics related work and sf::vector2f in SFML